vibha2611/PulSort/README.md

 Note: At the time of this commit, this code is especially useful to PRESTO-generated plots and Pulsar Search Collaboratory (PSC) members. chi-squared-filter.py, for example, includes login and data download automation.
 I am working on adapting this code to other pulsar data, such as FAST and GBNCC data.

 The repo will be updated with the neural network component soon.
 As of November 2019, TensorFlow is only available for Python 3.7 64-bit.
-Download this release if you are not using it already.
+Download this release here: https://www.python.org/downloads/release/python-375/ if you are not using it already.